ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     A possible type of PoP evidence is a signature, that the Client computes by using its own private key, whose corresponding public key is specified in the 'client_cred' parameter.
 Application profiles of this specification MUST specify the exact approaches used to compute the PoP evidence to include in 'client_cred_verify', and MUST specify which of those approaches is used in which case (REQ20).

-    If the token was not posted (e.g., if it is used directly to validate TLS instead), it is REQUIRED of the specific profile to define how the challenge N_S is generated (REQ21).
+    If the token was not provided to the KDC through a Token Transfer Request (e.g., it is used directly to validate TLS instead), it is REQUIRED of the specific application profile to define how the challenge N_S is generated (REQ21).

 * 'pub_keys_repos', which can be present if the format of the Client's public key in the 'client_cred' parameter is a certificate.
 In such a case, this parameter has as value the URI of the certificate.
 This parameter is encoded as a CBOR text string.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT3).